 - mapTerritX_ is used between symbolic or non-symbolic external objects or phenomena and enterprise symbolic representations

-Ontologies should not be normative, especially with regard to organization.
-To that end the kernel puts the focus on workshops and workflows broadly defined in terms of roles, resources (refResource_), and outcomes (refOutcome_).
+Ontologies should not be normative, especially with regard to the organization of enterprise architecture and engineering processes.
+To that end the kernel puts the focus on workshops and workflows broadly defined in terms of roles, resources (refResource_), and outcomes (refOutcome_), making room for enterprises’ specific structures, methods, and practices.

-Model-based engineering workflows are thus organized around use cases (specifications) and models (realizations).
+Model-based engineering workflows can thus be organized around use cases (specifications) and models (realizations).

-Responsibilities (jobRemit_) are meant to be defined according to organizational and technical contexts.
+Responsibilities (jobRemit_) are meant to be defined according to enterprises’ organizational and technical contexts.